Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 The key skills for hiring a head of product (and any other product role)

-Whether you're hiring a group product manager, VP of product, product director or some other type of product role, the core skill set will be similar.
-Here is what your next hire in the product team should have, no matter where they are in the management layers.
+Whether you're hiring a group product manager, VP of product, product director, or some other type of product role, the core skill set will be similar.
+Here's what your next hire in the product team should have, no matter where they sit in the management layers.

 - Strategic thinking: to accurately define the product vision, roadmap, and long-term product team goals, and align all of that with the broader company mission and vision